Gravitational-wave bursts from spin-precessing black holes in binary systems: Waveform emitted by black hole's precession

-We can see that the waves have two frequencies, one equals to the precession frequency $\omega_G$, and the other one is the twice of $\omega_G$.
-However, the $2\omega_G$ component is several times larger than the $\omega_G$ one, therefore we only consider the dominant part.
+We notice that the waveform has two frequencies, one is equal to the precession frequency $\Omega$, and the other one is the double of $\Omega$.
+For sufficiently strong precessing effect $\alpha\geq\pi/4$, by Eqs.~(\ref{aa},\ref{atimes}), the $2\Omega$ component is several times larger than the $\Omega$ one, therefore we mainly focus the dominant part.

-The amplitude of waveform is decided by the difference of moments of inertia $I_3$ and $I_1$.
-The main inertia moment can be gotten by the following relation
+The amplitude of the waveform is determined by the difference in the moments of inertia, $I_3$ is related to the rotation about the direction of the total angular momentum and $I_1$ is related to the principal axis perpendicular to this direction.
+The principal moment of inertia can be obtained from the following equation~\citep{hartle2003gravity}

-where $m$ is the mass, $J$ is the total angular momentum of Kerr black hole, $\chi=S/m^2$ is the dimensionless spin parameter $J/m^2c$ and $\Omega_{\rm H}$ is the rotating frequency of horizon.
-One then can define the inertia moment as
+where $m$ is the mass, $a$ is the Kerr parameter, $J$ is the total angular momentum of the Kerr black hole and $\Omega_{\rm H}$ is the rotating frequency of horizon.
+One then can define the main inertia moment by $J = I \Omega$ as

-which depends on the spin of black hole.
-Therefore, $I_1 - I_3$ can be taken as $\delta G^2m^3/c^4$, where $\delta$ is determined by mass and spin in GR or more parameters in alternative gravity theory.
+which depends on the spin $S$ of the black hole.
+Therefore, $I_1 - I_3$ can be taken as $\delta G^2m^3/c^4$, where $\delta$ is a function determined by the BH mass and spin in GR or by several other parameters in alternative gravity theories.
+Finally, the expression of the GW strain amplitude given by Eq.(\ref{h0I}) becomes: